tibbben/indigenous-cartography/syllabus.md

 > Suggested Reading:

--   Blaut, James M. (1993). *The Colonizer’s Model of the World: Geographical Diffucionism and Eurocentric History* New York: Guilford Press.
+-   Blaut, James M. (1993). *The Colonizer’s Model of the World: Geographical Diffusionism and Eurocentric History* New York: Guilford Press.
 -   Kain, Roger J. P., & Baigent, Elizabeth.
 (1992). *The Cadastral Map in the Service of the State: A History of Property Mapping.* Chicago: University of Chicago Press.
 -   Crosthwait, H. L. (1924).
 The Survey of India. *Journal of the Royal Society of Arts*, 72(3716), 194-206.
 -   Sobel, Dava.
 (1995). *Longitude: The True Story of a Lone Genius Who Solved the Greatest Scientific Problem of His Time.* New York: Walker and Company.

-> Assignment \#1: Identify the Indigenous group or Tribe that you will work with.
-Write a brief justification between 200-300 words for your choice.
-What interests you about this particular group?
-Do you have previous knowledge?
-Do you have connections?
-What is the purpose of your choice?
-Is their some particular aspect that you would like to learn more about?
-Are there any primary or secondary sources you are interested in?

 > [slide deck](slides/slides03.html) [...](lessons/lesson03.html)

 #### *Week 4 (Feb.
 7 - Feb.
 11): Indigenous Rights, Property, and Maps*

 > Examine how maps, GIS, and property come together as tools of governance.
+This week will include a visit to the University of Miami Libraries to engage with primary materials held by the University of Miami Libraries Special Collections.

 -   Origins of Property in Land
 -   Access and Enclosure